 Depending on the size of the organization and the number of trials being conducted, an entirely new resource may need to be assigned to these user management tasks – a resource that may not be available at the Sponsor company.

 Colleagues will need to log into the CTIS multiple times a day to manage trial activities and ensure that users are aware of assigned tasks and are responding to and managing Requests for Information (RFIs) on a short timeline.
 Additionally, protocols and associated patient-facing materials may need to be updated and translated into multiple languages within this tight timeline.

 To alleviate these time and resource burdens, Sponsors can partner with a CRO who can monitor the CTIS daily and track and perform all trial activities.
 Sponsors should give serious thought to their system-management needs and consider partnering with a system-solution vendor who operates in a system that can serve as the interface between the CTIS and the Sponsor.

 All updates and activities can be performed in a system aligned with the CTIS, but one that allows users to have more tailored user rights and allows for data and information to be pushed to and received from the CTIS is best.
 Engaging vendors who can operate in a third-party system will reduce the number of users that need access to trials in the CTIS, which will, in turn, reduce the management burden on the Sponsor.

 Sponsors have a lot to consider when developing workflows and processes to comply with the new Regulation, but this shift in ways of working can be managed effectively by the implementation of user-friendly training plans and early and thoughtful preparation.

-For questions on the Regulatory and how to prepare, or transparency and trial disclosures in general, request a meeting with Kasim McLain here.
+For questions on the Regulatory and how to prepare transparency and trial disclosures in general, request a meeting with our transparency experts here.